-Sexual Assault and the LGBT Community
+Sexual Assault and the LGBTQ Community

 Sexual violence affects every demographic and every community – including lesbian, gay, bisexual, transgender and queer (LGBTQ) people.
 According to the Centers for Disease Control and Prevention (CDC), lesbian, gay and bisexual people experience sexual violence at similar or higher rates than heterosexuals.
 The National Coalition of Anti-Violence Projects (NCAVP) estimates that nearly one in ten LGBTQ survivors of intimate partner violence (IPV) has experienced sexual assault from those partners.
 Studies suggest that around half of transgender people and bisexual women will experience sexual violence at some point in their lifetimes.